 Whatever the reason may be, you should keep the growth potential of your business in mind and prepare for opportunities as they arise.
 By learning how to grow your business in carefully planned stages, you could be in a better position to accomplish the goals you have in mind for your organization.
 Consider the following questions:

 Pay attention to the signs.
-A range of factors are involved in deciding when to scale your business, but among the most important are:
+A range of factors are involved in deciding when to grow your business, but among the most important are:

-- Demand exceeds supply.
+Demand exceeds supply.
 You may find that sales are increasing dramatically, but your business lacks the infrastructure to contend with rising demand.
-This comes with the risk that you lose revenue because the supply (and the process for generating supply) isn't there.
+This comes with the risk that you lose revenue because the supply (and the process for generating supply) may not be there.

-Hire for growth.
-You may already have staff to handle urgent day-to-day tasks.
-If so, now's the time to start hiring for the future.
-Adjust your recruitment processes to identify individuals who demonstrate the aptitude and skill sets you can count on for years to come.
+Increase hiring.
+If you're planning for future growth, consider recruiting and hiring.
+Adjust your hiring processes to identify individuals who demonstrate the aptitude and skill sets you can count on.
 This includes candidates who demonstrate enthusiasm for learning and expanding the range of their skills, as well as those who can offer concrete ideas about opportunities for growth (and have the talents to meet the need for greater responsibility down the road).

-Implement a cloud-based system.
+Upgrade your technology.
 Whatever data storage and communication system you've had up until now might not be able to meet the demands of scaling your business.
 Cloud-based systems are designed to handle a significant increase in data storage and communications, but with effective built-in security features as well.
-A human capital management cloud solution, for example, can:
+A human capital management cloud solution, for example, may help: